-You will find a warm welcome in this hospitable inn which has been comfortably modernised with a sympathetic recent refurbishment.
-The cosy bar has an inviting open fire in winter, a pool table and darts board, and outside is a courtyard for summer days and for smokers.
+The cosy bar has an inviting open fire in winter, a pool table and darts board, and outside is a sunny courtyard garden for the summer months.